 ‘’Hindu College sets its cut off at a skyrocketing high score of 99 percent for their Political Science Honours course’’ that was the headline of a widely circulated newspaper early last week.
 As a keen observer of education trends in India, I was intrigued by the reaction students had to the Delhi University (DU) cut-offs, as the announcement of the cut-off lists kicks off one of the biggest admission recruitment cycles, with approximately 3.50 lakh students applying for admissions for just over 60,000 seats.

 Over in the UK, there is a similar situation with the release of A levels and International Baccalaureate results, with students anxious about their results day and awaiting a process called ‘clearing’ to kicks off.
 The similarity between the two systems of education is unbelievable.
-UK universities happily accept CBSE, ISC and local boards from India and even weigh-off English language or IELTS criteria if you have good grades in English.
+UK universities happily accept CBSE, ISC and local boards from India and even waive-off English language or IELTS criteria if you have good grades in English.
 This makes the UK an excellent alternative for those who can afford it.

 So, not scoring a 90% aggregate grade and being unable to get a place at DU is not the end of the road, there are a plethora of college options available for students if they are ready to step outside their comfort zone.
 The UK has been a top choice for students as they can apply for September entry, after results announcements in June as most UK universities accept late-cycle admissions via clearing, which starts in early July.